DylanTombs/Notes/Interview Prep/Hireview IB.md

 ## Why are you interested in a career investment banking?

-I’m motivated by the intellectual challenge and fast pace of investment banking.
-My background in computer science and mathematics has trained me to break down complex problems, and my internships have given me experience in both data-driven decision making and client-focused communication.
-At Collaborative Conveyancing I combined competitive analysis with LLM data pipelines to support strategic positioning, and at DeepLearnHS I translated highly technical AI concepts into an investor-facing demo.
-I want to bring that analytical and client-communication skillset into banking, where delivering precise solutions under time pressure makes a direct impact.
+I'm interested in investment banking because I am fundamentally driven by solving strategic problems.
+While I have a technical background, my passion lies in applying that analytical rigor to the real-world challenges clients and the firm face.
+The process of analysis, building complex models, and working with a team to advise clients on decisions is incredibly interesting to me as I find it a good balance of .
+At Collaborative Conveyancing I combined this analysis with LLM data pipelines and it helped support positioning, and similarly at DeepLearnHS I translated highly technical AI concepts into an investor-facing demo.
+I want to bring that analytical and client-communication skillset into banking, where delivering solutions under time pressure makes a impact.
+That's the same discipline I want to bring to advising clients at investment banking at BlackRock.

----

-## What recent market development do you find interesting?

-I’m following the role of AI in financial services.
-On one hand, firms are integrating AI to improve efficiency, from data pipelines to trading strategies.
-On the other, regulators are increasingly scrutinising AI’s use in risk management and client-facing contexts.
-This intersection of innovation and regulation creates both opportunities and challenges for investment banks, particularly in advising clients on technology-driven M&A and capital raising.
-Beyond projects and experiences, I keep a deep understanding of the markets through engagements of newsletters, like the Daily Peel and the Morning Brew.
-I've made it a part of my daily routine and allows me to keep my work recent and with the market.
-Additionally, these insights help contextualise my work, like my models, within broader macroeconomic trends.

 ---